 This instructs Skyline to extract 3 precursor isotope peaks from MS1 (low-energy) spectra and fragment ions from MS/MS (high energy) spectra acquired at 20,000 resolving power on a TOF instrument.
 The acquisition method “DIA” and isolation scheme “All Ions” are what tell Skyline the spectra will be alternating low- and high-energy without precursor isolation.
-When Use high-selectivity extraction is checked, Skyline a single resolution width around the target m/z, and when it is unchecked Skyline extracts 2x the resolution width, which should increase the total number of ions included in the extraction at the risk increasing interference.
+When Use high-selectivity extraction is checked, Skyline extracts a single resolution width around the target m/z, and when it is unchecked Skyline extracts 2x the resolution width, which should increase the total number of ions included in the extraction at the risk increasing interference.

 Finally, the Include all matching scans option tells Skyline to extract full-gradient chromatograms, which is not usually desirable, but in both the retention time and drift time dimensions we do not yet have enough information to narrow the range we want to consider for the target ions.
 But, with one of the samples being a BSA standard mix injected into water, you can be reasonably sure of finding the ions of interest and training Skyline to restrict the range of consideration in a more complex sample.